-As Dorothy got closer to her 90th birthday, she was a well-known china painter.
-And then she started thinking of new dreams.
-She wanted to do something that would leave a legacy.
-Her dream was to create a nonprofit that offered loans to the spouses of people who had been injured or killed in war.
-So that’s what she did.
+Her new dream was to create a nonprofit that provided loans to the spouses of people who had been injured or killed in war.
+So, that’s what she did.

-One of the ways she funded the nonprofit was by creating a book called, 90 Ways to Put a Zip in Your Day.
+One of the ways she funded the nonprofit was by writing a book called, 90 Ways to Put a Zip in Your Day.

-So, my mom, after the age of 84 was able to create a whole new career for herself as an artist.
-And then found a nonprofit and even authored a book that is a lasting legacy.
+Even after the age of 84, my mom was able to create a whole new career for herself as an artist.
+And then, she founded a nonprofit and authored a book that is a lasting legacy.

 Manifesting the Life You’d Love – Are You Ready to Become a DreamBuilder®?

-It’s a three-day event led by myself and the Brave Thinking Institute faculty.
-It is truly life-changing and will give you all of the tools you need to start blueprinting, bridging, and building the life you would love.
+It’s a three-day event that is truly life-changing.
+Attending will give you all of the tools you need to start blueprinting, bridging, and building the life you would love.